-If you love Key West snorkeling, then Dry Tortugas National Park offers some of the best offshore snorkeling in North America, just 70 miles from Key West, Florida.
+If you love Key West snorkeling, then Dry Tortugas National Park offers some of the best snorkeling and skin diving in North America, just 70 miles from Key West and the Florida Keys.
 The shallow waters (5-15 feet) make snorkeling at the Dry Tortugas fun for everyone.
-Whether beginner or expert, you can enjoy an abundance of colorful tropical fish and living coral among the waters.
-Directly accessible from the brilliant white sand beach, you'll find the Fort Jefferson snorkeling areas.
-Look for majestic corals, many varieties of tropical fish, starfish, queen conchs, and much more in this protected marine sanctuary.
-Complementary fins, mask and snorkel are provided.

 Camping in the Dry Tortugas National Park is definitely an experience of a lifetime!
-Imagine sleeping under the stars, on an island 70 miles from civilization, with the warm tropical breezes blowing through palm trees and the rhythmic sound of the ocean waves playing in the background.
-Camping is limited so make your reservations now.
+Imagine sleeping under the stars, on an island 70 miles from civilization, with the warm tropical breezes blowing through palm trees.